StatistikStadtZuerich/zueridown/README.md

 #### From .tar.gz file

-To install from a local source file, store `zueridown_x.x.x.tar.gz` at an arbitrary location on your computer.
+To install from a local source file, store `zueridown_main.tar.gz` at an arbitrary location on your computer.

 In RStudio, in the ‘Packages’ pane, click ‘Install’ and select the